Chelmer Village: Sport

 The local football club is Chelmer Village Athletic who play in the Chelmsford Sunday League Division 2.
 Chelmer Village Athletic play at Chancellor Park.
 Chairman Barrie Deer resurrected the Chelmsford Invitation League alongside Gavin Smith of Gallow United in 2000.
 However Chelmer Village Athletic folded in 2012.

 Chelmer Village also field a veterans' football team named Chelmer Vets who also play at Chancellor Park.

-Chancellor Park is home to two separate tennis courts, many football pitches, bowling greens and a sports pavilion all with floodlights called Chancellor Park Sports Area.
+Chancellor Park is home to two tennis courts, many football pitches, bowling greens and a sports pavilion, all with floodlights, called Chancellor Park Sports Area.

 Village Square

-The Village Square is seen as the centre of Chelmer Village and it is home to Asda, Martellas Fish and Chip takeaway and restaurant, Chelmer Village Hall, The Chelmer Inn pub, Chelmer Village Opticians, Chelmer Village Youth Club, Chelmer Village Dental Surgery, Barnardos charity shop, 'K on trend' Hair Salon, Appletree Pharmacy, Coral Bookmakers and Subway.
+The Village Square is seen as the centre of Chelmer Village and it is home to an Asda supermarket and a number of shops, and the village hall and youth club.

 Education

-There is an infants and primary school in Chelmer Village; Barnes Farm Infants & Juniors.
-Chancellor Park Primary School is also nearby in Chancellor Park.
+There is an infants and primary school in Chelmer Village: Barnes Farm Infants & Juniors.
+Chancellor Park Primary School is nearby in Chancellor Park.

 There are also two pre-school groups, being 'You and Me' pre-school near the Church, and Rainbow pre-school in the Village hall.